Supply Chain Process Optimization Using Linear Programming

 Conclusion

-The most important part is the problem statement.
-Make sure to gather all the information needed and double-check with operational teams that your understanding of the problem is right.
+Make sure to gather all necessary information and double-check with operational teams that your understanding of the problem is correct.

-Thus, other colleagues can use your model without installing python on their computers.
+Thus, other colleagues can use your model without installing Python on their computers.

 Find an example in this article